deermichel/kit-assignment-tests/README.md

 Task A1 requires you to add a package declaration to your classes.
 In case you don't use the `edu.kit.informatik.tessellation` package for your own classes, make sure to adjust the first line of the TessellationTest.java file!

+#### As of assignment 4, tests are based on JUnit and therefore require JUnit being added to your build path.

 #### DISCLAIMER: Validity of tests not guaranteed!